 - Provide appropriate orientation and other support services to participants.

-- Assist students and staff in securing appropriate accommodations at a reasonable cost.
+- Assist participants in securing appropriate accommodations at a reasonable cost.

-- Ensure that appropriate healthcare arrangements are made for participating students and staff.
+- Ensure that appropriate healthcare arrangements are made for participants.